 How can you increase your Jing?

-So it is disheartening to think that your life essence is consumed virtually every day.
-Isn’t it?
-The good news is there are ways you can preserve or even replenish your Jing.
+Although it may be disheartening to think that your life essence is consumed virtually every day, the good news is there are ways you can preserve or even replenish your Jing.
 You can prevent your inherited Jing bank account from being drained by eating nutritious foods.
 Some foods that are especially beneficial for supporting Jing include eggs (both poultry and roe, aka fish eggs); organ meats; bone broth; bee pollen; kidney beans; sea vegetables; royal jelly; black rice; and seeds.

 Here are some other ways to preserve or replenish your Jing: